Table of contents

 Is autism genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

-Autism is a pervasive neurodevelopmental disorder characterized by social communication and interaction challenges, along with restricted and repetitive patterns of behavior, interests, or activities.
-Before 2013, the condition was divided into multiple subcategories, such as Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).
-In 2013, the name autism spectrum disorder (ASD) was adopted to describe the wide range of diverse autism phenotypes.
-It usually occurs before the age of three, and qualitative symptoms can be associated with a diagnosis of ASD, including:
+Autism is a pervasive neurodevelopmental disorder that experts characterize by social communication and interaction challenges, along with restricted and repetitive patterns of behavior, interests, or activities.
+Before 2013, they divided the condition into multiple subcategories, such as Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).

 - Problems with social interaction and exchange (such as understanding and building relationships)